-I am currently researching the transnational history of the Catholic fraternal organisation, The Ancient Order of Hibernians.
-I am also teaching history in UCD and hope to soon be working on a four part documentary series on the IRB for TG4.
+I am currently researching the transnational history of the Catholic and nationalist fraternal organisation, The Ancient Order of Hibernians.
+I am also teaching history in UCD and will soon begin working as historical consultant on a documentary on the IRB for TG4.

 I received my PhD in history from QUB in 2016.
 The thesis examined popular collective action in Ulster and its various forms (Ribbonism, Fenianism, the Confederate Clubs and agrarian and sectarian mobilisation).
 Prior to that I completed both my BA (History, Irish) and MA in History at the National University of Ireland, Galway.
 I am fully fluent in Irish.